 The calendar dashboard in SocialPilot acts as the central hub for managing all the content scheduled for the accounts connected to the workspace.
 You can plan your tweets on the calendar itself, creating drafts on the dates you want to publish them.

-You can simply drag-and-drop content cards from one date another to change their publishing time.
-Another nifty feature of the calendar is that you can filter its view to see scheduled posts or drafts with dates for Twitter or for a certain time period or created by certain team members.
+You can simply drag-and-drop content cards from one date to another to change their publishing time.
+Another nifty feature of the calendar is that you can filter its view to see scheduled posts or drafts with dates for X or for a certain period or created by certain team members.

-Once done, these posts will automatically scheduled at the date and time you have designated in the document.
+Once done, these posts will automatically be scheduled on the date and time you have designated in the document.

-It can also create group of hashtags suitable for your posts or generic ones which you can save and reuse from the content library regularly.
+It can also create a group of hashtags suitable for your posts or generic ones that you can save and reuse from the content library regularly.
 This library acts as an archive for users to save their content assets so they can easily access them later.

-SocialPilot is integrated with Canva where you can easily create graphics of your own and Unsplash where you can find thousands of stock images for your use.
-In in-app image editor allows you to edit and customize creatives for your brand, eliminating the need for any external app.
+SocialPilot is integrated with Canva, where you can easily create graphics of your own, and Unsplash, where you can find thousands of stock images for your use.
+An in-app image editor allows you to edit and customize creatives for your brand, eliminating the need for any external app.

 Detailed Analytics and Reporting:

-After content creation, SocialPilot provides tools for monitoring the performance of your profile and the kind of audience you have.
-From overall post-engagement to individual post-performance, you’ll find a detailed analysis of how your Twitter accounts have been faring.
+After content creation, SocialPilot provides X analytics tools for monitoring the performance of your profile and the kind of audience you have.
+From overall post-engagement to individual post-performance, you’ll find a detailed analysis of how your X accounts have been faring.

 Content Approval and Team Collaboration Workflows: